 –The need to resolve a case quickly

-- Since 1988, approximately US$3.2 billion have been paid to 4,205 claims that were determined to be related to vaccines.
-Yes, it seems like a large number, but again, based on the billions of doses of vaccines delivered, the number of cases is extremely small.
-The amount isn’t as large as it seems either since one debilitating injury can cost millions, and since it includes about $150 millions in lawyer fees, including for losing claims.
+- Since 1988, approximately US$4.2 billion have been paid to 6,713 claims that were determined to be related to vaccines.
+Yes, it seems like a large number, but again, based on the billions of doses of vaccines delivered, the number of cases is extremely small – it’s about $1.22 per dose of vaccine.

-We’ve complained about how some antivaccination groups are really awful at simple math.
 These numbers for vaccine injury claims are so small that we ought to take pride in the medical miracle of vaccines.
-Moreover, the NVICP is a fairly efficient system in taking care of those who are actually injured by vaccines.
-Furthermore, researchers watch over the claims, since they really work to show causality, to determine how to make next generation vaccines better and safer.
+Moreover, the NVICP is a fairly efficient system in taking care of those who may be injured by vaccines.
+Furthermore, researchers watch over the claims, since they really work to show causality, to determine how to make next-generation vaccines better and safer.

 There are two ways a petitioner can show causation in NVICP.
 One way is to prove that your case is covered by the “table” that establishes what injuries have some relationship to a vaccine.
 The other is to prove an off-table injury by showing that more likely than not the vaccine caused the injury.